James-Marriner/609-Assessment-2---Value-Iteration/README.md

-### Value Iteration for Markov Decision Processes.
+# Value Iteration for Markov Decision Processes.

 The Value Iteration package allows for implementation of asynchronous value iteration algorithm for Markov Decision Processes (MDPs).
 The package allows for different termination conditions for the algorithm allowing user flexibility in usage.

 ## Installation

-# To install from github with pip
+### To install from github with pip

 ```python
 python -m pip install 'git+ZZZ'
 ```

-# To run package tests:
+### To run package tests:
 ```python
 python -m zzz.tests.runtests
 ```

 ## Examples
-Two simple examples are provided in the example folder to illustrate how the package may be used.
+Two simple examples are provided including Example 9.27 and a simplified version of Example 9.28 from [1](#ref1).

 ## Value Iteration Implementation.
 The implementation of Value Iteration is asynchronous in updating the value function and deals with maximising rewards.
 Hence, minimisation problems will need to be reformatted for solving.